 The emotional valence theory has also been strengthened by the involvement of the orbitofrontal complex in the memory of smiling faces.
 The orbitofrontal complex is involved in reward-based behavior.
 When looking at smiling faces, this brain structure interacts with the hippocampus–which is central to memory creation.
 This shows that smiling faces reward the viewer (remember, seeing a smile makes you happy), and that this helps reaffirm the memory of the face.

 What’s Keeping You from Smiling?

-Smiling when you first meet someone Smiling Is Part of the American Dream–it’s a powerful tool for making sure that people remember your face and remember your name.
+Smiling when you first meet someone isn’t just a social convention–it’s a powerful tool for making sure that people remember your face and remember your name.

 But what if you are feeling self-conscious about your smile and don’t feel comfortable sharing it when you meet people?
 That’s where we can help.
 Cosmetic dentistry can help if your teeth are chipped, broken, crooked, or even missing.
 Porcelain veneers and dental crowns can restore damaged teeth, orthodontics can straighten your smile, and dental implants’] can replace missing teeth.